LittleKitacho/ircbot/README.md

 # ircbot
-A simple IRC bot for channel monitoring.
+An IRC bot made by LittleKitacho

+Documentation and usage information for the bot is at the wiki.